menchelab/CartoGRAPHs/README.md

 ---

 ### **NETWORK LAYOUTS**
-Four different Layouts can be produced.
+Different Layouts can be produced.

 + local layout (based on node pairwise adjacencies)
 + global layout (based on network propagation)